Bonderman Field Station Undergraduate Research Grants

-Undergraduate students at the University of Utah are encouraged to apply for funding to conduct a project at the Bonderman Field Station at Rio Mesa.
-Fellowships are open to any project from any discipline, however preferences will be given to projects that are most consistent with the mission and values of the station.
+Undergraduate students at the University of Utah are encouraged to apply for funding to conduct research at Bonderman Field Station at Rio Mesa.
+Awards are available to any project from any discipline, however preferences will be given to projects that are most consistent with the mission and values of the station.

 A mid-term report on the student work is due 6 months after the funding is awarded, a final report after 1 year.